Compare & Save on Conveyancing Solicitors

-Conveyancing searches are a vital part of the conveyancing process for buying a house.
 After your offer has been accepted, your conveyancer will organise three main searches, including local authority searches, environmental searches and drainage and water searches.
-You'll also have to carry out title searches to prove the seller is the legal owner of the house.
+You'll also have to carry out title searches to prove that the seller is the legal owner of the house.

-If you’re buying a house with a mortgage, then conveyancing searches are a requirement to reassure your mortgage lender that the property they will be owning with you won’t lose value.
-These searches will also give you more information on the area and property, playing a decisive factor in whether you go ahead with the purchase.
+If you’re buying a house with a mortgage, then conveyancing searches are a requirement to reassure your mortgage lender that the property won’t lose its value.
+These searches will also give you more information concerning the area and the property itself, playing a decisive factor in whether or not you go ahead with the purchase.

 A licensed conveyancer or a conveyancing solicitor will enquire with the necessary people on what searches to undergo.
 Compare My Move share everything you need to know about conveyancing searches.

-These searches will highlight any issues to do with the local authority and area that could potentially cause disruption or damage to the property.
-The council might have planning permission to carry out building work or major schemes that could affect the property you plan to purchase.
+These will then highlight any issues to do with the area and local authority that could potentially cause disruption or damage to the property.
+The council might have planning permission to carry out building work or major schemes that could affect the property you’re interested in.

-Conveyancing searches will be carried out at the beginning of the, before exchanging contracts as the searches will provide you with vital information on the property and local authority that could affect your decision to carry out the purchase.
+Conveyancing searches will be carried out at the beginning of the conveyancing process, before exchanging contracts, as the searches will provide you with vital information that could affect your decision to continue with the transaction.

 Local authority searches are an essential part of the conveyancing process for buying a house.
 If you’re loaning money from a mortgage provider, then you will have to instruct your conveyancer to carry out local authority searches as a requirement.

-Local authority searches are vital in finding out key pieces of information that will be decisive in whether you buy the property or not.
-The searches will highlight anything in the local area that will affect the property.
+Local authority searches are vital in finding out key pieces of information that could be the deciding factor on whether or not you buy the property.
+The searches will highlight anything in the local area that will affect you whilst living in the property.